“Opportunity Manager is the best tool I have seen in business” …. Local government projects manager, January 2013.

 You might consider Opportunity Manager as a web-based, tracking register for energy efficiency opportunities (and other opportunities, such as saving raw materials)

-- monitor implemented opportunities, refine the design of improvements for future implementations, and
+- monitor implemented opportunities, refine the design of improvements for future implementations

-- track total savings achieved by individual actions and all actions.
+- track total savings achieved by individual actions and all action

 - export selected opportunities to Excel (after all, it’s your data ! )